Sleep is an amazingly powerful, but commonly overlooked element of creating a healthy lifestyle.

 How sleep deprivation can increase the risk of Type 2 Diabetes:

-Sleep deprivation is an often overlooked risk factor of developing type 2 diabetes, a disease where the body is no longer unable to efficiently deal with sugar intake, and that usually leads to even more serious health issues.
+Sleep deprivation is an often overlooked risk factor of developing type 2 diabetes, a disease where the body is no longer able to efficiently deal with sugar intake, and that usually leads to even more serious health issues.